 Glacier Bay National Park: The top spot for glacier viewing along the Inside Passage, thanks to the multiple ice flows present here.
-Often a team of U.S. Park Rangers (varies by the cruise line) will board the ship as it enters Glacier Bay to offer narration and hands-on activities for the kids.
+Often, a team of U.S. Park Rangers (varies by the cruise line) will board the ship as it enters Glacier Bay to offer narration and hands-on activities for the kids.

-Hubbard Glacier: The six-mile wide, 400 foot tall Hubbard Glacier is an impressive specimen.
+Hubbard Glacier: The six-mile wide, 400-foot tall Hubbard Glacier is an impressive specimen.

 Tracy Arm Fjord: Home to the North and South Sawyer Glaciers, this narrow fjord is a tight fit for today’s large, modern cruise ships.
 But the amazing glacier views make it well worth the trip.

-Alaska’s Inside Passage is untouched beauty that’s filled with wildlife.
+Alaska’s Inside Passage is an untouched beauty that’s filled with wildlife.
 Before you set sail to The Last Frontier, it’s important to research the itinerary, the cruise line you’re sailing on, and your budget.